 Just before Anglesea, this is one of the most family friendly attractions on the Great Ocean Road.
 The Chocolaterie and Ice Creamery has a range of activities for the whole family to enjoy.
 From the all-day cafe to the chocolate tasting sessions and chocolatier classes, you can indulge in all the sweet offerings and then let the kids run it off outside in the garden.

 Allow a couple of hours to fully explore the entire Cape Otway Lightstation site.
-You must climb to the top of the lightstation at 90 metres above sea level.
+You must climb to the top of the lighthouse at 90 metres (295 feet) above sea level.
 From there you’ll see the vast empty ocean and be buffeted by the strong winds.
 The Aboriginal Talking Hut guides provide a deeper understanding of this rich, ancient and continuing culture.
 Explore the radar bunkers and learn about their role in WWII and don’t miss the ginormous and tasty scones in the cafe.

 The Great Ocean Road is home to some of the most awesome experiences in Australia.
 From spotting native wildlife to splurging on a helicopter flight, here are some of the best experiences to have.